-If you are reserving any program from this brochure, full payment or purchase order for the program is due at the time of reservation.
+If you are reserving any Educational Program, full payment or purchase order for the program is due at the time of reservation.
 (Aquarium admission is due upon arrival.)

 If you must cancel a prepaid Aquarium/IMAX visit, refunds are available.
 However, all IMAX cancellations (prepaid or not) must be made at least two business days before your visit.
 IMAX cancellations made within 24 hours of your visit and “no shows” are billed for the price of the tickets.
 If you have reserved an educational program and must cancel, notify our Reservations Department at least four weeks in advance, or your payment will be forfeited.
 If you arrive late for a program, it may be abbreviated or cancelled without refund.

 Most schools utilize buses.
 However, the Aquarium is within walking distance of the South Norwalk train station, so consider riding MetroNorth Railroad, which makes the field trip even more exciting and environmentally friendly, as well as less expensive.
 For details on the MetroNorth option, call (212) 499-4398.

 Lunch is not included with your visit.
 Pack lunches and eat at adjacent Oyster Shell Park or:

 Store and eat your bag lunches in our Oyster Hall (reservation required).
 Lunch times are assigned in 20-minute blocks (which includes your clean-up time) on a first-come, first-served basis when you make a reservation.
 (Maximum 150 people at a time.)

 Purchase lunches in the 160-seat Cascade Cafe on the second floor.
 (Upon arrival, please let our staff know if more than 10 in your group will be buying lunch.)